elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-1-secure-esxi-hosts.md

 > **Procedure**
 >
 > 1. Log in to the ESXi Shell and acquire root privileges.
-> 2. In the directory /etc/vmware/ssl, back up any existing certificates by renaming them using the following commands.[code]
+	> 2. In the directory /etc/vmware/ssl, back up any existing certificates by renaming them using the following commands.
 	>     mv rui.crt orig.rui.crt
 	>     mv rui.key orig.rui.key
->     [/code]
+	>
 > 3. Run the command */sbin/generate-certificates* to generate new certificates.
 > 4. Restart the host after you install the new certificate.
 Alternatively, you can put the host into maintenance mode, install the new certificate, and then use the Direct Console User Interface (DCUI) to restart the management agents.
-> 5. Confirm that the host successfully generated new certificates by using the following command and comparing the time stamps of the new certificate files with orig.rui.crt and orig.rui.key.[code]
+	> 5. Confirm that the host successfully generated new certificates by using the following command and comparing the time stamps of the new certificate files with orig.rui.crt and orig.rui.key.
 	>     ls -la
->     [/code]
+	>

 ### Enable ESXi lockdown mode